Darren-greenhand/LLaVA_OpenVLA/README-en.md

   - Data conversion (modified based on OpenVLA training, with black-box processing to ensure accuracy, and removal of image resizing operations)
   - Training with the LLaVA library (implemented an action tokenizer, which can output action tensors after training with new data)

+The initial version of the checkpoint, llava-openvla-kuka_33_franctal_33_bridge_33, was trained using 33% of each of these three datasets.
+The link is provided: https://huggingface.co/Observer/llava-openvla-kuka_33_franctal_33_bridge_33

+The latest fine-tuned mix, llava-openvla-diversitydata, encountered a critical error halfway through training when the graphics card provider failed to resolve the issue for an extended period, ultimately leading to the project's termination.
+This situation has been quite challenging.

 ## Code Repository